Castlevania Lords of Shadow 2 - Initial Impressions

 Open World-ish?

 It's not quite an open world, but it sure wants to be.
-When game developers make an open world game, they typically look to the sandbox style of Grand Theft Auto.
-Recently there's been more games doing something that could be called "open-area," where the world of the game may not be smaller than that of GTA, but it's more linear and scripted.
-Castlevania: Lords of Shadow 2 is a large game that tries to be even larger by making the world "free" to explore and tries to employ this quality, but ultimately fails at making that decision worthwhile.
+When game developers make an open-world game, they typically look to the sandbox style of Grand Theft Auto.
+Recently there have been more games doing something that could be called "open-area," where the world of the game may not be smaller than that of GTA, but it's more linear and scripted.
+Castlevania: Lords of Shadow 2 is a large game that tries to be even larger by making the world "free" to explore and tries to employ this quality but ultimately fails at making that decision worthwhile.

 So ready to explore this parking garage!